List of political parties in Australia: History

 Two political groups dominate the Australian political spectrum, forming a de facto two-party system.
 One is the Australian Labor Party (ALP), a centre-left party which is formally linked to the Australian labour movement.
 Formed in 1893, it has been a major party federally since 1901, and has been one of the two major parties since the 1910 federal election.
 The ALP is in government in New South Wales, Victoria, South Australia, Western Australia, the Australian Capital Territory and the Federal Government of Australia.

 The other group is the Liberal–National Coalition, an alliance of the Liberal Party of Australia and National Party of Australia.
 The parties are in a formal coalition at federal level and in New South Wales and Victoria, but are not formally allied in Western Australia and South Australia.
 The main party in this group is the centre-right Liberal Party.
 The Liberal Party is the modern form of a conservative group that has existed since the combination of the Protectionist Party and Free Trade Party into the Fusion Liberal Party in 1909.
 Although this group has changed its nomenclature, there has been a general continuity of MPs and structure between different forms of the party.
 Its modern form was founded by Robert Menzies in 1944.
 The party's philosophy is generally liberal conservatism.

+On 22 January 2026, The Liberal–National Coalition was dissolved over an internal dispute over a hate speech bill.
+The Liberal Party of Australia voted yes to the bill and the National Party of Australia voted no to the bill.
+The Coalition reformed on 8 February 2026.